 The good news is that a great deal of effort is being made to protect them and their numbers seem to have stabilized, with at least five thousand spending the past few winters in Florida.

 One of the groups working to preserve the manatee population is Friends of Blue Springs State Park.
-For twenty-eight years they have been raising funds and awareness with The Orange City / Blue Springs Manatee Festival.
+For thirty years they have been raising funds and awareness with The Orange City / Blue Springs Manatee Festival.
 Our timing was perfect, the festival was winding up the next day.
 So we drove across the peninsula to Orange City to get our fest on and see some more sea cows.